-These critical documents are useful for Attorney Oberhauser to review to determine whether you may have a valid Chapter 7 or Chapter 13 personal bankruptcy case:
+There are a few financial documents that will be useful for Attorney Oberhauser to review and help him determine whether you may have a valid Chapter 7 or Chapter 13 personal bankruptcy case:

 - Copies of your most recent 6 months of paystubs, or a profit-and-loss statement if self-employed or own a corporation